rudralaxmikanth5/CS6230_project/README.md

 The activation functions are simple mathematical functions that convert a given input into a desired output within a specific range.
 In this project, we used : tanh(x), sigmoid(x), leaky_ReLu(x), SeLu(x).
 These functions are evaluated using several pipelining stages, each stage supports a unary operation like addition, subtraction, division, etc.
 #### 1) tanh(x)
 > tanh(x) uses exponential, addition, subtraction, and division operations.
-In the first expression, we will have to calculate e^x and  e^x separately, but when we simplify it to the second expression we will just use the exponential stage once e^2x.
+In the first expression, we will have to calculate $e^x$ and  $e^x$ separately, but when we simplify it to the second expression we will just use the exponential stage once $e^(2x)$.
 In this case, I need one more stage to factor x to 2x.
 >
 ![](Git_Images/tanh(x).png)